 Uncover your dreams and aspirations

 Personal reflection doesn’t need to look like sitting down and journaling, it could be something you consider as you go about your daily life.
-Often when we ask ourselves questions, our mind can offer answers when we least expect them, for example, while we’re out walking, taking a shower or even the moment we wake up.
-I find it a fascinating process and at this time of year, I put my logical mind to one side, and I welcome a playful curiosity.
+Often when we ask ourselves questions, our mind can offer answers when we least expect them, for example, while we’re out walking or taking a shower.
+I find it a fascinating process.
+At this time of year, I put my logical mind to one side, and I welcome a playful curiosity.

 Dream, create and grow..

-While reflecting on the four areas above, you will hopefully start to uncover what you’d like more or less of in the coming year and uncover your dreams and aspirations.
+While reflecting on the four areas above, you will hopefully start to see what you’d like more or less of in the coming year and uncover your dreams and aspirations.
 When you consider the following questions, try to think of the new year as a blank canvas or a new page, free of boundaries or restrictions.
 By creating space and observing your thoughts as they arise, you should start to get an idea of what you want from the year ahead.

-And finally, as we approach the end of the year, I’d like to say a big heartfelt thank you for your support during 2018.
+And finally, as we approach the end of the year, I’d like to say a big heartfelt thank you to you for your support during 2018.
 There are so many inspiring things being shared online and I’m grateful that you choose to spend a few moments with me.
 I hope you have a magical and restful few weeks and I look forward to seeing you in 2019!
 Until next time, I’ll see you over on Instagram, Twitter and Facebook.